 Ace of Cups Tarot Card Combinations:

-Five of Swords > Ace of Cups > The Devil: the start of clandestine relationship (The Moon may also feature).
+Five of Swords > Ace of Cups > The Devil: Something is not above board and can sometimes show the start of a clandestine relationship, look for further indications in surrounding cards.